How to unblock a publisher on Windows 10

-After turning off firewall check if the problem is resolved.
+After turning off the firewall check if the problem is resolved.
 If turning off the firewall fixes the issue, it means that there’s a firewall configuration issue that you need to resolve to completely fix this problem.

 Solution 15 – Disable the security warning

-You might be able to fix the problem with blocked publisher simply by changing few options.
+You might be able to fix the problem with blocked publisher simply by changing a few options.
 To fix the problem, do the following: